-Although the presence of INNS plants does not appear to have resulted in silting up of spawning areas yet, INNS are an emerging pressure and action to eradicate them now will mean that we do not face an impossible task in the future.
-The BFB is in a fortunate position where invasives CAN be eradicated before it's too late.
+Although the presence of INNS plants does not appear to have resulted in silting up of spawning areas yet, INNS are an emerging pressure and action to eradicate them now will mean that we do not face an impossible (and very expensive) task in the future.
+BFB is in a fortunate position where invasives CAN be eradicated before it's too late.
+Having set up the Beauly Balsam Bashers in 2021, we are seeing a reduction in the distribution of Himalayan balsam and Japanese knotweed across the catchment, however Skunk cabbage distribution is increasing.

-BFB are already dealing with Mink and Invasive plants through the help of the SISI project however BFB also need to be vigilant about other invasives and fish diseases that are not necessarily visible e.g. Gyrodactylus salaris.
+BFB are dealing with Mink and Invasive plants through the help of the SISI project and our SISI Project Officer however BFB also need to be vigilant about other invasives and fish diseases that are not necessarily visible e.g. Gyrodactylus salaris.